RoboJackets/robocup-firmware/README.md

 ## Project Layout
+For a high level overview of architecture of robocup-firmware see [here](doc/Firmware.md)

 ### robot/
 The robot folder contains the firmware code for the different targets that are compiled for the control board, FPGA, IMU, and radio.

 ### robot/control
 Contains the firmware code for the main program run on the mtrain, what order the functions of modules defined by the classes in modules/ should be run and when.
 These modules include devices such as IMU, FGPA, and radio.